istio/istio.io/_docs/setup/install-kubernetes.md

 ## Installation steps

-For the {{ site.data.istio.version }} release, Istio will be installed in its own `istio-system` namespace, and can manage micro-services from all other namespaces.
+Starting with the {{ site.data.istio.version }} release, Istio will be installed in its own `istio-system` namespace, and can manage micro-services from all other namespaces.

 1. Go to the [Istio release](https://github.com/istio/istio/releases) page, to download the installation file corresponding to your OS or run